TrickAndTrack/Multi-Threading/README.md

 ## case 3: importance of thread class start() method.
 #### start()
-method is resposbible to register the thread with thread shedular other all madnotery activity Hence wihtout excuting thread class start method there is no chnace of starting a new thread in java due to this thread class start method is consider as thread of multithreading. start():{
+The method is responsible for registering the thread with the thread scheduler and all other mandatory activities.
+Hence, without executing the thread class start method, there is no chance of starting a new thread in Java.
+This thread class start method is considered a thread of multithreading. start():{
 1) Register this thread with Thread schedular
 2) perform all other madnotery activity